 The United Nations Office of Counterterrorism, or UNOCT, warned the extremist group still had between 14,000 and 18,000 militants in Iraq and Syria, including up to 3,000 foreign terrorist fighters.

 IS, also known as ISIL and Da’esh, was evolving into a covert local network as its former self-proclaimed caliphate was reduced to a last stronghold in eastern Syria.
-Its revenues shrank due to lost territory but it retained $50 to $300 million in cash reserves, the U.N. office reported.
+Its revenues shrank due to lost territory but it retained US$50 to US$300 million in cash reserves, the U.N. office reported.

 The group raised money by selling oil produced from areas it controlled in Syria’s eastern province of Deir-el-Zour.
 It also continued to get cash from hostage-taking and illegal trade in items such as human organs, drugs and cultural artifacts.